Allison Brewer: Biography

 An early election was called for September 2006 and the NDP faced a number of challenges.

-On August 21, CBC Radio reported that "NDP staff had set up signs and a podium on the steps of the legislature for Brewer to make an announcement on respect for the legislature, this was in contravention of rules that forbid campaigining on the legislative grounds and the announcement was moved to the sidewalk adjacent to the property."
+On August 21, CBC Radio reported that "NDP staff had set up signs and a podium on the steps of the legislature for Brewer to make an announcement on respect for the legislature, this was in contravention of rules that forbid campaigning on the legislative grounds and the announcement was moved to the sidewalk adjacent to the property."
 Brewer has said that this is "a misrepresentation of what happened and is the subject of a complaint with the broadcaster" and that she "was not on the steps, nor anywhere near the steps of the Legislature that day" Regardless of the veracity of the report, the fact that this was reported as such was disadvantageous.

 Despite expecting to run a full slate of candidates as late as August 23, the NDP only nominated 48 of a possible 55 candidates.

 Finally, despite a commitment to participate in the French debate, Brewer later withdrew when the Radio-Canada television network would not provide simultaneous translation.

 On election day, the NDP suffered its worst result since the 1974 election, winning no seats and only 5.1% of the popular vote.
 In her own riding of Fredericton-Lincoln, Brewer finished third with 15% of the vote despite a visit to her riding by federal NDP leader Jack Layton.

 Shortly after the election, other candidates including the sitting party president, offered their renewed support and Brewer herself described the support she was receiving from party members as "overwhelming".

 However, on November 6, 2006, Brewer announced her resignation to the press, stating that it was for financial reasons.
 It was also announced that party president Pat Hanratty served as interim leader until the October 13, 2007 leadership convention, which chose Duguay as the party's new leader.